dialchain/dial/README.md

 As we figure out that end user devices are not designed to be full citizen of peer to peer networks, API layers are establishing themselves as foundation for good user experience in Web3.

 This paper describes a network that creates an economy for the deployment of scalable, open, permissionless and nano payment capable API networks.
-The latest will in turn open room for the deployment of truly decentralized and censorship resistant web3 applications.
+The latest will open room for the deployment of truly decentralized and censorship resistant web3 applications.

 # Excourse Token Management
 A token management system can maintain a list of tokens.
 Each token can have a controller property that indicates who can modify the token.
 The following picture displays a database table in which the state of a single token is tracked.

 ![Token Management](./img/../specs/img/tokenMgt-1.png)

-To understand the table above, let's describe it's columns:
+Lines bellow help understand the table:
 - The column _Time_ is displayed to show that those modifications do not occur in parallel.
 - The column _TokenID_ holds a unique identifier for the token.
 This identifier is also a public key hash.
 Using a public key as identifier helps enforce proof of possession (PoP) of the corresponding private key at token creation time, thus preventing the presentation of two creation requests with the same token identifier.
 - The columnn _CTL hash_ displays the hash of the public key that guards the token.
 This is the key used to enforce legitimate modification of the token.
 - The column _Exp_ allow the maintenance of a expiration date.
 Token will be retired upon reaching that date unless extended by the token controller.
-- The column _Token Hash_ is an information not relevant for the management of the transfer of the token, but might help parties ensure integrity of the content of the token.
+- The column _Token Hash_ is an information not relevant for the management of the management of the token, but might help parties ensure integrity of the content of the token.
 - The column _Value_ extends the table with a simple arithmetic that allows the aggregation of tokens of the same value type.
 - The column _Proof_ documents the PoP used to legitimate modification on the token.
 To modify a token, the controller must prove possession of the private key matching the public key found in field _CTL-hash_.
 This means the controller must sign the modification request with the private key matching the public key found in the _CTL-hash_ field.
 That signature is displayed in this _Proof_ column.

-Although the simplest implementation of this token management system can be provided by a centralized database server, the central architecture won't be suitable for the deployment of scalable, open, permissionless, and censorship resistant, nano payment capable API networks.
+Although the simplest implementation of this token management system can be provided by a centralized database server, the resulting centralized architecture will not be suitable for the deployment of scalable, open, permissionless, and censorship resistant, nano payment capable API networks.

 This last remark pushes toward the design of an equivalent system but distributed, open and permissionless.

 # Abstract
 The Dial __(Distributed Immutable Assertion Log)__ is a distributed log holding state of __tokens__.
- Token can be created or modified using __declarations__.
+ Tokens can be created or modified using __declarations__.
 Each token is (1) created or modified by the token __controller__, (2) verified and certified by many __publishers__.

 The overall state of the Dial at any given __moment__ is distributed among participants (including publishers).
 Each participant holding a file has a legitimate interest in doing so.
 The extent of dial files is made out of token ownership certificates (control) and change protocols.

 A simple and deterministic algorithm allows the location of the group of publishers holding the protocol documenting the last state of a given token, knowing the __token identifier__ and a so called __anchor__.

-Dial protocols also limit their knowledge to identifiers and hashes of payload and controller script.
+Dial protocols also limit their knowledge to identifiers and hashes of tokens.
 Payload and publication certificates are held by contrrollers.

  As the Dial is open and permissionless, publishers might join and leave at will.
 This opennes justifies the requirement, not to keep the last state of a token with a single publisher for an unlimited amount of time.
 To enable the __transfer of protocol responsibility__ to other publishers, the Dial defines time slices called __time windows__.
 Each time window starts at the __UTC Hour__ and ends before the next __UTC Hour__.
 At the end of a time window, the last state of each token is passed by the current responsible publishers to new ones.

 To allow for parallel proccessing of tokens, the Dial scales by __partitioning__ publishers of a given time window into groups called __neighborhoods__.
 Inside the time window, each token is assigned to exactely one neighborhood.
 This way, changes on a single token inside a time window are all verified by the same set of publishers, thus preventing the certification of conflicting changes.

 The Dial __sustainability policy__ requires each token to be associated with payments substantial enough to maintain the token toward its expiration.
-The total value held by the Dial and released to publishers as time window go by is the motivating factor for publishers to join and service future time windows.
+The total value held by the Dial and released to publishers as time windows go by is the motivating factor for publishers to join and service future time windows.

 # Principles

 ## Proof of Work (PoW)
 The open and permissionless nature of the Dial leaves room for opportunistic behavior and/or spam.
-For that reason, the Dial relies on the __proof of work (PoW)__ as an effective way of conditioning permissionless participation.
+For that reason, the Dial relies on the __Proof of Work (PoW)__ as an effective way of conditioning permissionless participation.

-All requests to the Dial are required to provide a payment, either in form of coins or in from of the proof of performance of a difficult computational task (so called proof of work).
+Each request to the Dial is required to provide a payment, either in form of coins or in from of the proof of performance of a difficult computational task (so called proof of work).
 The amount of the  required payment is set by the Dial such as to prevent spam.

 As the Dial __monetary policy__ allows the conversion of PoW into coins, both coins and PoW are seen as equivalent means of payment in the Dial.

 ## Reputation Token
 A reputation token is a cumulated reward for participation and honest behavior.
-Whenever a participant pays for the execution of a service, the value of the payment is added to a reputation token if provided by that participant.
+Whenever a participant pays for the execution of a service, the value of the payment is added to a reputation token (if provided by that participant).

-A reputation token as an aggregation of the PoW performed so far.
-It can be seen as some sort of capital that can be used by it's controller:
+A reputation token, as an aggregation of the PoW performed so far, can be seen as some sort of capital that can be used by it's controller:
 - as a collateral to guaranty honest behavior and promissed availability of a publisher,
 - as a support for the reduction of the PoW required for a given request,
 - as a collateral to mitigate counter party risk in a contract.